+The Associated/Unassociated subfield is set to 0 to indicate that the scheduled STAs are HE non-AP STAs associated with the AP transmitting the trigger frame, and is set to 1 to indicate that the scheduled STAs are HE non-AP STAs that are not associated with the AP transmitting the trigger frame. (#15818)

-The scheduled non-AP HE STAs(#14217) are identified by a range of AIDs.
-The Starting AID field defines the first AID of the range of AIDs that are scheduled to respond to the NFRP Trigger frame(#13318).
+If the Associated/Unassociated subfield is set to 0, the scheduled non-AP HE STAs(#14217) are identified by a range of AIDs.
+In such case, the Starting AID field defines the first AID of the range of AIDs that are scheduled to respond to the NFRP Trigger frame(#13318).

+If the Associated/Unassociated subfield is set to 1, any HE non-AP STAs unassociated with the AP transmitting the trigger frame are scheduled.
+In such case, the Starting AID field defines the first temporary AID of the range of temporary AIDs that are given to the scheduled STAs that respond to the NDP Feedback Report Poll Trigger frame.
+The starting AID field is set to a value higher or equal to 2048 and lower than 4095. (#15818)

 The UL Target RSSI subfield(#11372) indicates the target received signal power of the NDP feedback report response for all scheduled STAs.
 The resolution for the UL Target RSSI subfield(#11372) is 1 dB.
 The UL Target RSSI subfield(#11372) encoding is defined in Table 9-25i (UL Target RSSI subfield encoding).